 Project Name: Soft Outdoor Destinations and Experiences – Canadian Heritage Grand River

-The river runs through RTO1, 3, and 4 and these three, along with municipal and county representatives, and former members of the voluntary marketing coalition Grand River Country, have come together in a joint development project to evaluate use and awareness, and seed the process of restoring this national icon to its appropriate status and use.
+The Grand River, spanning 280 kilometres, runs through RTO1, 3 and 4.
+With the support of municipal and county representatives and former members of the voluntary marketing coalition Grand River Country, the RTOs jointly devised a project to evaluate usage and awareness of the Grand River, and to initiate the process of restoring it.

-During 2015/2016 the project created the Grand River Access Point Standards Manual and Pilot Design Plans for access point development and signage for the entire river.
-It was a starting point for the much larger initiative of engaging public and private interest groups and individuals under an “adopt a highway” model of asset stewardship.
+The Grand River Access Point Standards Manual and Pilot Design Planswas developed with support from the Ontario Ministry of Tourism, Culture and Sport’s Tourism Development Fund (TDF) and creates a template for access point development and signage for the entire river.
+The manual and plan was conceived as a starting point to initiate engagement with public and private interest groups and individuals under an “adopt a highway” asset stewardship model.

-- Initiate development of up to two additional access points.
+- Plan and develop two additional access points.

 - Implement product development and marketing.

 For more details on this project, please visit the 2019/2020 RTO4 Business Plan, pages 34-36.